 Today I attended the funeral of my elderly neighbor, Mr. Q. I experienced some thoughts and feelings from his death and funeral that I found at times to be upsetting, surprising and then comforting.

 In both cases, I had been losing them over several years and had time to adapt to the fact that they would not be in my life much longer.
 I lost my mother to old age and Alzheimer’s Disease; my husband to the subtle and worsening personality changes that come with poorly controlled severe diabetes, mini strokes, and heart failure.
 I had time to mentally prepare for their absences from my life.
-It of course took longer to adapt emotionally and grieve for them.
-(My father died about 12 years ago with a stroke after years of Vascular Dementia.)
+Yet it still took longer than I had expected, to grieve the losses of their presences (My father died about 12 years ago with a stroke after years of Vascular Dementia.)

 Last Thursday evening I heard something hit the floor above me.
 I had no idea what had happened until someone beat on my door calling me to come upstairs to help.
 As the youngest resident of this building and a retired nurse I was the first person after 911 that they called for help.
 I found Mr. Q on the floor in a narrow space.
 He was non-responsive, not breathing and his color was very cyanotic.

 It had taken at least three minutes after his fall before I arrived.
 I positioned him so I could administer chest compressions.
 After about three minutes EMS and police arrived and took over.

 With the expert care, CPR, medications, IV, and intubation to get more oxygen into his lungs by the Emergency team, Mr. Q’s heart was beating again.
 But he was unresponsive.
 He never regained consciousness and three days later was pronounced dead.

 I felt terrible.
 As some of us do, who are or were nurses, I dissected everything I did wrong and berated myself for having failed to do better.
 Truth be told at that time, I had been out of nursing for 5 years.